paulabergman/intro-to-biostats-r/chapter2.md

 # Look at the standard deviation of bmi in diabetes-dataset
 sd(diabetes$bmi, na.rm = TRUE)

-# Look at the summary statistics of maxhr in diabetes-dataset
+# Look at the summary statistics of maxhr in cardiac-dataset

 # Look at the standard deviation of bmi in diabetes-dataset